jgeisslinger/coding-observer/content/posts/PowerBI-RLS-Rules.md

 ### Filter data tables
-To filter the data tables we must apply a more complex rule.
-This is because we want to filter the data from two different tables (Company AND Sales).
+To now filter the data tables we must apply a more complex rule.
+This is because we want to **dynamically** filter the data from two different tables (Company AND Sales) based on the current user.
 To do this we use the following code:

 ```dax
 [Company]